fabiommendes/easymunk/docs/src/showcase.rst

         :subscript:`made by PySimpleGUI/Mike.
 Retrieved 2020-10-13`

-        Demo of using PySimpleGUI together with Pymunk to create bouncing balls directly on the desktop, thanks to a transparent container window.
+        Demo of using PySimpleGUI together with Easymunk to create bouncing balls directly on the desktop, thanks to a transparent container window.